Today, I am going to discuss Condenser and vacuum efficiencies.

 Now, here is the formula of Condenser efficiency–

-Here is the mathematical representation of this formula with diagram-
+Here is the mathematical representation of this formula with a diagram-

 Mathematical representation of Condenser efficiency formula–